sighmon/OpenDonation/README.md

 <img width="100%" src="OpenDonation_screenshots.jpg" />

+## Add a custom logo

+To add your own custom logo to the top of the donation box, create a transparent `.png` image and copy it over the top of: `app/src/main/res/drawable/custom_logo.png`.

+Then set the logo to appear in the file `MainActivity.java` by un-commenting out `setCustomLogo();`

 ## Register your app
 Don’t forget to register your app under your Square dev account: <https://connect.squareup.com/apps>